Protection of the environment is a shared responsibility of all levels of government and industry, business and the community.

 Tree clearance around powerlines: MAV submission

-The MAV has provided Energy Safe Victoria (ESV) with a response (Word - 138KB) to the regulatory impact statement (RIS) for the Electricity Safety (Electric Line Clearance) Regulations 2015 (PDF - 1.36MB).
+The MAV provided Energy Safe Victoria (ESV) with a response (Word - 138KB) to the regulatory impact statement (RIS) for the Electricity Safety (Electric Line Clearance) Regulations 2015 (PDF - 1.36MB).

 Our submission notes that while the draft 2015 regulations represent a step in the right direction in terms of achieving a better balance of safety, environmental and amenity considerations, more change to the regulatory regime is needed in order to achieve sensible outcomes for the community.
 The success of councils in achieving compliance with the proposed regulations will largely be dependent on the level of cooperation they receive from the distribution businesses.